 The lender syndicate in the restructuring of US$905 million senior secured debt for the Santa Terezinha Group, a major sugar and ethanol producer in Parana, Brazil.
 The restructuring was a year-long task involving more than 23 financial institutions, 8 law firms, 2 financial advisor entities and 3 business services provider entities.

 Promigas S.A.
 E.S.P., a leading Colombian gas distributor, and its subsidiary Gases del Pacífico S.A.C. in their inaugural international syndicated loan facility.

 Crédit Agricole Corporate and Investment Bank, as administrative agent and lead arranger, in connection with a US$2 billion senior unsecured syndicated term loan facility for Vale, S.A., the Brazilian multinational metals and mining corporation.

-Ongoing representation of Braskem Idesa S.A.P.I. in connection with the management, development, construction and financing of its US$4.5 billion integrated petrochemicals project located in Veracruz, Mexico.
-The project was the largest deal to close in Mexico and Latin America in 2012 and was selected as "2012 Overall Latin American Deal of the Year" and "2012 Latin American Petrochemicals Deal of the Year" by Project Finance, "2012 Americas Petrochemical Deal of the Year" by Project Finance International, "2012 Project Finance Deal of the Year" by Latin Lawyer and "2012 Deal of the Year" by Trade Finance.
+The project company and the sponsors in the development, procurement, construction and financing of US$4.5 billion Etileno XXI integrated petrochemicals project in Veracruz, Mexico.
+The project is the largest private investment in a single project in the history of Mexico.
+The US$3.2 billion project financing was extended by agency lenders Bancomext, BNDES, EDC, IDB, IFC, Nafin and SACE, with the participation of ten international commercial banks.
+The deal won multiple awards, including Overall Latin American Deal of the Year, Latin American Petrochemicals Deal of the Year by Project Finance, Americas Petrochemical Deal of the Year by Project Finance International, Project Finance Deal of the Year by Latin Lawyer and Deal of the Year by Trade Finance.